 Boy on Risperdal Grows Female Breasts.
 Andrew Yount was 5 years old when he was first prescribed Risperdal, a drug designed to help with bipolar disorder and schizophrenia.
 By the time he was 16 he had grown female-sized breasts.
 After filing a lawsuit, the family received $70 million dollars.

 Yount’s breasts developed due to a condition called gynecomastia.
 Risperdal acknowledged that the condition was a possible side effect of the drug, but was found to have downplayed its effects and the possibility of it occurring to patients.

 Yount’s case gave many victims of Risperdal the possibility to come forward and receive compensation for injuries.
 It was ruled that the drug had been improperly marketed not just to children, but to seniors as well.

 Prozac May Cause Violent Behaviors in Teenagers.
 Prozac may be one of the most controversial antidepressants on the market.
 Part of the controversy comes from stories of teenagers and young adults who begin to commit gruesome acts after taking the drug.

 In 2011, a Canadian high school student stabbed and killed his friend while hanging out at home.
 The teenager had no prior history of violence, so he was sentenced to three years in prison.
-That jail sentence was shortened, though, after a psychiatrist claimed the boy’s actions were due to his exposure to Prozac.
+That jail sentence was shortened, though, after a psychiatrist who specialized in treating kids claimed the boy’s actions were due to his exposure to Prozac.